copperwater/xNetHack/doc/xnh-changelog-10.0.md

   damage-dealing, confusing, and stunning effect.
 - Iron objects generate as metal (which is not harmful to elves) 6% of the time.
+- The FIQHack-inspired energy regeneration formula is reset to NetHack 5.0's formula.

 ### Interface changes